weinertmos/ForestFire/source/RF.rst

 The two :ref:`hyperparameters <hyperparameters>` *n_configs_biased* and *n_configs_unbiased* determine the amount of feature sets that get tested.
 Since predicting takes not much computing capacity this number can safely be set fairly high.

+Of all predicted feature sets two are chosen for the next computing runs with the :ref:`MLA <MLA>`.
+One with a high average (mean) and one with a high variance.